mssamhan31/Solar-Curtailment/README.md

 Currently, the tool can only be demonstrated for D-PV systems as the BESS dataset is confidential as per the non-disclosure agreement (NDA) between project partners.
 The authors are working to obtain BESS data samples that can be used for the demonstration of the tool.

 ### Input
-There are two main inputs for this tool:
+For a specific date and site, main time-series inputs are:
-a) Time-series D-PV data from a certain site and a date, and
+a) D-PV energy and power data,
+b) D-PV reactive power data,
+c) Voltage
+d) Duration of each time-stamp
-b) GHI data of a certain date.
+b) Global Horizontal Irrandiance (GHI) data

-Sample images for the format of D-PV and GHI data can be seen via the images below:
+Sample images demonstrate the required format of D-PV and GHI data can be seen via the images below:
 <img width="600" alt="image" src="https://github.com/UNSW-CEEM/Solar-Curtailment/blob/main/image/input_data.PNG?raw=true">

 GHI Data for a certain date (we showed only the relevant column):
 <img width="400" alt="image" src="https://github.com/UNSW-CEEM/Solar-Curtailment/blob/main/image/input_ghi_cleaned.png?raw=true">

-The other input files we use are
+Other relevant input files are:
-1. UniqueCids.csv, consisting of c_id and site_id list for all sites
+1. Anonomyzed site and connection id for the site extracted from: UniqueCids.csv, consisting of c_id and site_id list for all sites
-2. details_c_id.csv, consisting the detail of the circuit
+2. Connection id details: details_c_id.csv, consisting the detail of the circuit
-3. details_site_id.csv, consisting the detail of the site.
+3. Site id details: details_site_id.csv, consisting the detail of the site.

-The detailed explanations of all datasets are provided in the 'solar curtailment dataset information.docx' under the documentations folder.
+Please refer to 'solar curtailment dataset information.docx' under the documentations folder for more information on the required dataset and format.

-Via using the input data, the tool produces 4 main outputs:
+Once the input data is ready, the tool produces 4 main outputs:

 ### Output 1.
 Summary Table
 ![Output 1](https://github.com/UNSW-CEEM/Solar-Curtailment/blob/main/image/output_summary.PNG?raw=true)
-This summary table shows whether the date is a clear sky day or not, how much is the measured total energy generated in that day, how much is the expected energy generated without curtailment, estimation method used to calculate the expected energy generation, and most importantly:
+This summary table shows whether the date is a clear sky day or not, total energy generated in that day, how much is the expected energy generated without curtailment, estimation method used to calculate the expected energy generation, and most importantly:
 1. Tripping response and the associated tripping curtailment
 2. V-VAr response and the associated V-VAr curtailment
 3. V-Watt response and the associated V-Watt curtailment

-To illustrate the summary table, we visualize the data into 3 plots below:
+To illustrate the results from the summary table, we visualize the data into 3 plots as below:

 ### Output 2.
 GHI Plot
 ![Output 1](https://github.com/UNSW-CEEM/Solar-Curtailment/blob/main/image/output_ghi.png?raw=true)